 With weights, you progress by lifting more absolute load or the same amount of weight for more reps.
 You don’t have that option for bodyweight movements, so you’ll have to rely on additional volume above all.
 Start by finding how many reps you can do of a bodyweight exercise before your form really breaks down.

 Once you’ve established your limit, perform multiple sets of 3 – 5 reps shy of that limit.
 If you can do 12 pull-ups, hit three sets of eight.

 Each week, or workout session, add one to two reps to each set.
 Once you reach your max reps for all three sets, drop the rep count back to your starting number and add a set.
 You can also alter the tempo of each movement to make the reps more challenging.

 More Bodyweight Training Tips

-Now that you have a better understanding of the basics of bodyweight training and the best bodyweight exercises worth learning, read more about it by clicking on the link below.
+Now that you have a better understanding of the basics of bodyweight training and the best bodyweight exercises worth learning, read more about how to turn your body into the ultimate performance machine.

 - How to Train to Failure With Just Your Bodyweight

 - 4 Full Body Bodyweight AMRAP Workouts to Maintain Strength

 - Podstawski, Robert, Markowski, Piotr, & Clark, Cain C. T. International Standards for the 3‐Minute Burpee Test: High‐ Intensity Motor Performance.
 Journal of Human Kinetics.
 2019; 69 doi: 10.2478/hukin-2019-0021